 FedEx International Broker Select

 Although Customs clearance is included with every international shipment through the Customs Clearance service, FedEx gives you the freedom to use your own broker.

-Through FedEx International Broker Select services, you have the options to use your own broker when shipping through International Priority, International Priority Freight, International Economy and International Economy Freight for shipments to more than 120 countries.
+Through FedEx International Broker Select services, you have the option to use your own broker when shipping through International Priority, International Priority Freight, International-Economy, and International Economy Freight for shipments to more than 120 countries.

-To use your own broker, all you need is to specify the broker’s name and check the broker selection box on the air waybill.
+All you need to use your own broker is to specify the broker’s name and check the broker selection box on the air waybill.
 FedEx will tender your shipment to your broker, and later resume its delivery to the final destination at your request.